 Know Before You Go

 Located on Aviles Street in the city’s historic district, the Ximenez-Fatio House is open Tuesday through Saturday from 11 a.m. until 4 p.m.
 The museum is closed on New Year’s Day, Memorial Day and Independence Day as well as Labor Day, Thanksgiving and Christmas.
-Lasting approximately 45 minutes, guided tours begin at the top of the hour.
+Audio tours last approximately 45 minutes.
 The last tour of the day starts at 3 p.m.
 The admission fee is $10 with discounts available for students and senior citizens as well as active duty military and their families.
 There is limited parking.

 Housed in a reconstructed building, the Spanish Military Hospital enables visitors to travel back in time to learn about medical practices during the late 18th century.
 In addition to viewing antique instruments, guests can witness a demonstration that transforms plants and herbs into medicinal remedies.
 Discover the techniques and medications that are still in use.